 I could tell of many faith building experiences like these since turning back to God, and now I know that I do not want to turn away from God again, I am sure I will be tempted and I am sure I will have doubts, but now I feel that my faith is such, that I will hold onto God as my rock whatever comes my way.

-If you are looking for the answer to a practical question and cannot find it on our website then please contact our Administrator Chantelle on
+If you are looking for the answer to a practical question and cannot find it on our website then please contact our Administrator Jacqui on

 020 8740 1383 or